IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

 # Miscellaneous Machine/Deep Learning Submission Templates
 Misc_MLDL_Examples folder includes the submission templates and scripts to run several Machine or Deep Learning examples with IBM Spectrum LSF and
 IBM Spectrum LSF Application Center.
-This integration assumes PowerAI 1.6 is installed on your LSF compute nodes.
-However, with some extra effort these examples can be setup to run inside of publicly available docker images.
+This integration assumes PowerAI 1.6.1 is installed on your LSF compute nodes.
+However, with some extra effort these examples can be setup to run inside of publicly available docker images for both Power and X86_64.

 ## Background
 Here is a short demonstration of the [LSF Application Center with Tensorflow examples]( https://www.youtube.com/watch?v=wxeiPBEItJ4&feature=youtu.be)